-If you aren’t getting engagement on your posts then you really need to look at why you are on social media in the first place, after all this is a social platform designed to connect with people and create conversations.
+If you aren’t getting engagement on your posts then you really need to audit your social media.
+Firstly, look at why you are on social media.
+After all this is a social platform designed to connect with people and create conversations.

 Calculate your engagement rate to give you a picture of how much engagement you are receiving.
 Your engagement rate is the percentage of engagements you receive on your posts based on the number of people who have seen your posts.